legoktm/subdown2/README.md

 A script that automatically downloads all images from a certain subreddit.

 ###Installation
-For a stable install run
+For a stable install run (stable branch)
 ```
 pip install subdown2
 ```
-If you wish to run the latest copy out of git
+If you wish to run the latest development copy out of git (master branch)
 ```
 python setup.py install
 ```